earthfail/backery-recipe/README.md

 ## list properties of javascript object
 there are two way in javascript, first with `Object.keys(obj)` and second with `for(let prop in obj){...}`.
 In Clojurescript we can convert the first option to the form `(js/Object.keys obj)` and second solution is from [stackoverflow](https://stackoverflow.com/questions/31143674/how-to-list-the-properties-and-functions-of-a-javascript-object-in-clojurescript#31224012) `(js-keys carouselslide)`
+## minify static files
+Since I use tailwindcss it handles minifing css files and same for clojurescript and shadow-cljs.
+As for html, I opted for [asset-minifier](https://github.com/yogthos/asset-minifier/blob/master/src/asset_minifier/core.clj) but unfortunately it is undocumented.
+Here are the info for minifying html.
+To use `asset-minifier.core/minify-html` we provide source directory, target directory and **mandatory** options. options are same for [html-compressor/compressor](https://github.com/alehatsman/clj-html-compressor#config-options-with-default-values). for example: simple map `{:enabled true}`
 # Copyright 2023 Salim Khatib
 # LICENSE
 backery-recipe is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.